 Jam Play has a great selection of scales in a library, which is a great tool to have if you’re a beginner or advanced musician.
 When comparing the video quality to Guitar Tricks, Jam Play has a better overall video quality than Guitar Tricks does.

 Each lesson varies in length, depending upon who the teacher is and what the teacher is teaching.
-If you’re worried about going with an online lesson site and not learning with a teacher, there are a good handful of benefits with using JamPly.
+If you’re worried about going with an online lesson site and not learning guitar with an instructor, there are a good handful of benefits with using JamPly.

 The teachers at Jam Play will answer any personal questions that you write in a personal letter, if your question isn’t answered in one of the guitar lesson videos that Jam Play offers.

 Jam Play also has advanced lessons for established musicians to be able to learn and advance with.
-My favorite part about Jam Play is that they even have live webcam lessons, where you actually get to interact with your teacher.
-Through some of these lessons, you also get the ability to learn how to copy a specific musician’s unique sound and style.
+My favorite part about Jam Play is that they even have live webcam lessons (two-way video live lessons), where you actually get to interact with your instructor.
+Through some of these lessons, you also get the ability to learn how to copy a specific musician’s unique sound, style and techniques.

 After you surpass beginner’s courses, Jam Play has a lot of different song choices for you to pick from.
 They actually have more choices than Guitar Tricks.
-You even have the ability to pick what genre you want to learn in and pick what teacher you want you to teach you said genre.
+You even have the ability to pick what genre you want to learn in and pick which instructor you want you to teach you said genre.
 Jam Play is a site that’s better for advanced musicians to use.